awhinery/kcg/README.md

   The code in this repo will have at least these threads:

+       0 - why bother getting KCG running
        1 - how to make the KCG models in netsampler/goflow2 and clouflare/goflow work
        2 - how to promote stability in the goflow daemon 3 - how to work with IP addresses in Clickhouse 4 - how to change the proto-buffer definitions and the DB create.sh to fit the fields you want.
-       5 - how to create and use Clickhouse dictionaries to show names of ASNs, protocols, ethertypes 6 - enrichment, or adding useful information to records in the pipeline before they're sent to Clickhouse 0 - what "flows" (from SFlow/Netflow9/IPFix) are, how they represent traffic, and how flows from different sources differ
+       5 - how to create and use Clickhouse dictionaries to show names of ASNs, protocols, ethertypes 6 - enrichment, or adding useful information to records in the pipeline before they're sent to Clickhouse 7 - how to import files from nfdump archives (as in those created for NFSen) 0 - what "flows" (from SFlow/Netflow9/IPFix) are, how they represent traffic, and how flows from different sources differ

  As of March 2023, I have 2 instances of the KCG pipeline running.